trinker/termco/README.md

 As stated above, `colo` is a powerful search tool as it can take multiple regular expressions as well as allowing for multiple negations (i.e., find x but not if y).
-To include multiple negations use a grouped or regex as shown below.
+To include multiple negations use a grouped-or regex as shown below.

     ## Where do `jobs` and `create` collocate?
     search_term(untagged, colo("jobs", "create"))